morphismtech/bankchain/Architecture.md

 * Banks consume bank services to manage and trade their tokens

 Redemption
-* Anyone may deposit fiduciary tokens on bankchain
+* Anyone may deposit fiduciary tokens for redemption on bankchain
 * Daily clearance
   * Based on the term structures
   * All redeemable deposited tokens are valued